Kyrie21323/FinalProject/README.md

 ## Data Model

 The project follows a structured relational database schema using **MySQL**.
-The data is organized into four key tables:
+The data is organized into five key tables:

 ### 1. **Influencers**